MercyArik/Sales-Performance-Analysis-for-a-Retail-Store/README.md

 ### Tools Used
 The following applications was used for data cleaning, analysis, manipulation and visualizations:
 - Microsoft Excel: Data cleaning, exploration and initial metrics calculation.
-- SQL Server DB: for running SQL queries
+- SQL Server DB: Structured Query Language is used to query the data
 - PowerBI: for interactive data visualization dashboard
 - Github to document my portfolio